When is the next RAVEN BOYS book coming out?

 Will there be another book after LAMENT and BALLAD?

 Yes.
 It’s tentatively called REQUIEM, it’s the last book in that series, and I’m working on it right now.
-Currently, the first two words of the rough draft are “Luke Dillon.”
+It was slated for release in 2014, but I was unhappy with the draft I had and am reworking it.
+Release date to come!

 In Ballad, there are poems by Steven Slaughter at the beginning of each chapter narrated by Nuala.
 Where can I find them?